gardener/gardener/docs/proposals/29-autoscaling-storage-volumes.md

   increased, and not decreased.
 - The newly introduced auto-scaling mode is predicated on the underlying infrastructure supporting volume resizing.
   This ability is expressed through the K8s StorageClass type.
 The respective StorageClass must have `allowVolumeExpansion: true`.
-For details, see the K8s volume expansion documentation.
+For details, see the K8s volume expansion documentation: [[5]], [[6]].

 ## Proposal
+The existing, recently implemented Gardener PVC autoscaler application[[1]], hereafter referred to as `pvc-autoscaler`, is deployed to seeds, and takes the responsibility of scaling PVs.
+PVCs (seed and shoot `vali` and `prometheus` at this time) are annotated as to instruct the autoscaler to act on them, and to prescribe specific settings.
+New volumes are deployed with smaller initial capacity.
+Each time the used space of a volume exceeds 90% (referred to as "trigger threshold"), `pvc-autoscaler` expands capacity by 10%.

 ### PVC Autoscaler - Runtime Structure
 The overall runtime structure of the component is outlined in _Fig.1_: